Ilmala railway station: Helsinki operating point

 Ilmala is one part of the split railway operating point of Helsinki, the other parts of which include the passenger stations of Helsinki, Pasila, Käpylä and Oulunkylä, the Pasila freight and car loading stations, the Ilmala depot and the Helsinki Kivihaka crossover.

+Departure tracks

+Ilmala railway station has four tracks, of which two (3, 4) have platforms for passenger trains.